A brand makes it possible to identify a product. It gives it a name and makes it differentiable by assigning identifiable properties.

 - Can lead to brand dilution: Brand dilution is the weakening of the power of the brand because of its overuse.
 It happens when the company uses the brand extension strategy in almost every industry it wants to enter into without considering the logical relationship between the existing and new products.
 This often confuses the customer about what the brand stands for and what to expect from it.

-- Can damage the existing brand image: If the spin-off can’t stand up to the expectations of the target market or if its positioning strategy backfires, the existing brand image is affected.
+- Can damage the existing brand image: If the spin-off can’t stand up to the target market’s expectations or if its positioning strategy backfires, the existing brand image is affected.

 Brand Extension Examples